visin109/textbase-chatbot/README.md

 6. **Emotion-Specific Functions:** Creating functions for loneliness, sadness, stress responses  or other relevant emotions.

-7. **User-Triggered Responses:** Identifing user emotions through keywords and route to relevant functions.
+7. **User-Triggered Responses:** Identifing user's emotions through keywords and route to relevant functions.

 8. **Response Generation:** Calling the GPT-3.5 Turbo with prompts and message history.